Original Title: Heleno

-Most of his career as a footballer was with Botafogo de Futebol e Regatas (Botafogo Football and Rowing), playing 235 matches and scoring 209 goals.
-He also played for Boca Junior, Vasco, Junior Barranquilla, and very shortly Santos and América-RJ.
+Most of his career as a footballer was with Botafogo de Futebol e Regatas, playing 235 matches and scoring 209 goals, being the greatest Botafogo idol before Garrincha.
+He also played for Boca Junior, Vasco, Atlético Junior de Barranquilla, and very shortly Santos and América-RJ.

 At the international level, he played for Brazil from 1944 to 1948, scoring 19 goals in 18 matches.
 Never played a World Cup because there wasn’t one during his time with the Seleção.